psnarkhede/testhackathon/documentation/user_manual.md

 }
 ```

-### Summary
+### Notes
-- Use GET `/` for a simple greeting.
+- Make sure you supply a valid phone number and UUID in the request.
-- Use POST `/bookings` with required details to get booking info.
+- The system validates these inputs.
-- The response will contain the vehicle and booking details.
+- Amount and pinode fields may be absent in some responses.

 ---